Planning and assigning responsibilities for protective security

 New Zealand Security Association Inc. (NZSA)

 The NZSA is an independent organisation established to promote a professional security industry.
+The NZSA:

 • sets minimum standards for its members published in its Codes of Practice (also available to non-members)